DESIGNED TO HELP ADDRESS A RANGE OF PATIENT NEEDS

 • Needs a targeted therapy that can relieve mild to moderate AD in sensitive skin areas*

-• Pruritus and inflammation previously localized to periorbital areas now affect the eyelids*
+• Pruritus and inflammation in periorbital areas*

 Upper chest